ssoderlinglab/SpatialProteomics/README.md

 #### plot_MUTvsWT environment
 If you would like to create plots comparing mutant vs wildtype fractions, then deactivate any current conda environment `conda deactivate` then run `conda env create -f plot_env.yml`

+## Program Instructions

-## Necessary Pre-processing
+### Necessary Pre-processing
-Given the Tandem Mass Taggged (TMT) Mass Spectrometry data from the Proteomics Core, please use the Normalized data sheet (labeled in xlsx file) moving further.
+Given the Tandem Mass Taggged (TMT) Mass Spectrometry data from the Proteomics Core, please use the Normalized data sheet (labeled in excel file) moving further.

-Please run '0_prepData_transform.py' from 'analysis/2_SWIP-TMT' or 'analysis/3_Clustering' with your target dataset, to prep the data to start at '1_generate-network.R', '1_MSstatsTMT-analysis.R'
+Please run your target dataset through `0_prepData_transform.py` from `analysis/2_SWIP-TMT/` or `analysis/3_Clustering/` to prep the data to start at `1_generate-network.R` or `1_MSstatsTMT-analysis.R`

-Navigate into the `main()` function and change the filename and worksheet accordingly.
+In  `0_prepData_transform.py`, navigate into the `main()` function and change the filename and worksheet accordingly.
 This will transform the data to a long format so the fractions and mixtures are structured vertically rather than horizontally.

 **In the event you are starting from the PSMs, please run 0_PD-data-preprocess.R** Please refer to the source code [SWIP-Proteomics by T. Wesley & S. H. Soderling](https://github.com/soderling-lab/SwipProteomics?tab=readme-ov-file) if you need to start here.

 ### MSstatsTMT
-### Assess differential protein abundance for intrafraction comparisons between WT and MUT
+**Assess differential protein abundance between fractions between WT and MUT models**

 Navigate into and run:

+- analysis/2_SWIP-TMT/1_MSstatsTMT-analysis.R
+    - output: adjacency matrix, neten adjacency matrix, TMT protein data
+     - You can only run this if you have the PSMs.
+Reach out the proteomics core in the event you need this.
+Some examples are under `~/PSM`

 NOTE: notice that 2_SWIP-TMT-normalization is before 1_MSstatsTMT-analysis.
 You must get all the output data tables from 2_ before running 1_.
 Additionally, you will be able to get individual protein data (mut vs wt differences in abundance and significance of change) given you have the Peptide-Spectrum Match (PSMs) from the proteomics core.
 In the event you do, start with 'analysis/2_SWIP-TMT/0_PD-data-preprocess.R' to analyze the PSMs and get the necessary datasets (pd_psm, pd_annotation, mut_vs_control) etc.

-- analysis/2_SWIP-TMT/2_Swip-TMT-normalization.R
+### Leiden Algorithm
+**Spatial Protein clustering in terms of abundance regulation**

+First to normalize the data, run `analysis/2_SWIP-TMT/2_Swip-TMT-normalization.R` with the long, transformed data structure.
     - Start with this to get the entire pipeline below for protein clustering
     - saved files will be printed in console

-- analysis/2_SWIP-TMT/1_MSstatsTMT-analysis.R
-    - output: adjacency matrix, neten adjacency matrix, TMT protein data
-     - You can only run this if you have the PSMs.
-Reach out the proteomics core in the event you need this.
-Some examples are under ~/PSM

-### Protein clustering into modules using Leiden Algorithm

-Please ensure you have run ~/analysis/2_SWIP-TMT/2_Swip-TMT-normalization.R

-Navigate into analysis/3_Clustering and run:
+Navigate into analysis/3_Clustering to change variables and run:
 - analysis/3_Clustering/1_generate-network.R
 - analysis/3_Clustering/2_leidenalg-clustering.py
     - please activate the python environment using environment.yml file and run this from the command line after making your edits. `python 2_leidenalg-clustering.py`